 This is not to say your blog won’t be successful, just don’t expect everything to happen overnight.

 I don’t share these to put people off blogging, in fact, I encourage people to have a social outlet.
 Whether that be via a blog or another social media source, it is a great way for people to be themselves.
-I just want to be realistic on the reality of blogging.
+I just want to be realistic about the reality of blogging.